milindthakur177/Realtime_Pothole_Detection_Using_YOLOv3/README.md

 # Realtime_Pothole_Detection_Using_YOLO
 them
-The Dataset is from kaggle : https://www.kaggle.com/chitholian/annotated-potholes-dataset For the project the dataset annotations are converted for YoloV3_Darknet format using Roboflow
+The Dataset is from kaggle : https://www.kaggle.com/chitholian/annotated-potholes-dataset .\n For the project the dataset annotations are converted for YoloV3_Darknet format using Roboflow

 Steps After converting the annotations :